enableiot/iotkit-agent/README.md

 ```
 to a UDP socket on port 41234.

+Dependent of the configuration, the agent sends data with REST or MQTT.
+If MQTT is configured, agent and admin always try to use MQTT for data submission.
+All other calls, like activation of devices or registration of components is always done with REST.
+Therefore, until further notice the default protocol should always be "rest+ws".
+The control channel which can receive commands from OISP will always be WS.
+MQTT control messages are Work in Progress and available soon.

 #### Starting the Agent

 To start the oisp-agent service simply execute the start script: